iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 "Alright, easy enough, but what is actually happening?"

-The major point of interest in the repository is [`main.tf`](https://github.com/iterative/blog-tpi-jupyter/blob/aws/main.tf).
+The primary point of interest in the repository is [`main.tf`](https://github.com/iterative/blog-tpi-jupyter/blob/aws/main.tf).
 This file contains the specifications Terraform needs to provision our instance.
 Let's take a look at what each part of this configuration does: